Azure/azure-storage-azcopy/MigrationGuideV8toV10.md

 The latest version that supports queues is AzCopy 8.1

 #### What is different between the job management (how to resume jobs in both use examples)?
-v8 rerun the same command from before and answer the prompt. v10 have a job sub group where you can resume with job id.
+In v8, you can rerun the same command from before and answer the prompt.
+In v10, you can have a job sub group where you can resume with job id.

 #### How can I figure out which files failed?